-This mitigation is required to counter exploitation of insecure internal or external interfaces
+This mitigation is required to counter exploitation of insecure internal or external interfaces a) disabled for normal operation, or b) cannot be used to undermine device security - developer provided rationale required.

 At Foundation Grade the product is required to prevent unauthorised access to all physical and logical interfaces that are not required for normal operation.